 The Exides were a local band from Northern Illinois that recorded two songs, Route 66 and I Got My Mojo Workin’.
 They were named after a manufacturer of car batteries.
 Member Carl Anderson stated that the name was chosen to suggest “Music with a charge; like Exide batteries.”

-There was at least two Fairlanes in the 1960s.
-The longest-lived was a Nashville band fronted by Tommy Alberts.
+There was at least two Fairlanes in the 1960s, the longest-lived being a Nashville band fronted by Tommy Alberts.

 The Four Speeds released My Sting Ray, Four On The Floor, Cheater Slicks and RPM in 1963.
 The group was one of many studio bands assembled by producer and songwriter Gary Usher that utilized a variety of Wrecking Crew musicians.
 Dennis Wilson was borrowed from The Beach Boys to sit in on drums and backing vocals.